KSXGitHub/egg-shell/docs/COMPLICATIONS.md

 # Complications

-## Namespaces or locales for field names for unordered anonymous tuples
+## Vocabularies for field names for unordered anonymous tuples

 ### Problems

 #### Translation

-Field names for different anonymous tuples can have entirely different meaning (homographs) and thus cannot be translated consistently across different locales.
+Field names for different anonymous tuples can have entirely different meaning (homographs) and thus cannot be translated consistently across different vocabularies.

 #### Type representation